microsoft/coe-starter-kit/coe-cli/docs/aa4am/admin-install.md

 }
 ```

-2. Review the JSON and being the install using the following command
+2. Review the JSON and install using the following command

 ```bash
 coe aa4am install -f test.json
 ```

+More information on the [coe aa4am install](../help/aa4am/install.md) command

 3. [Update permissions for the project build service](https://github.com/microsoft/coe-starter-kit/blob/main/ALMAcceleratorForAdvancedMakers/SETUPGUIDE.md#update-permissions-for-the-project-build-service) to enable build pipelines to interact with Git Repositories